44 Positive Environmental Success Stories - April 2024

 Photo by Azimbek Assarov / Unsplash

-Mongabay reported that oak trees are vital for climate regulation and carbon sequestration; however the trees are being threatened by fungal diseases and climate change.
-To combat this drone cameras have supported scientists to distinguish between drought stress & fungus in oaks.
+Mongabay reported that oak trees are vital for climate regulation and carbon sequestration; however, the trees are being threatened by fungal diseases and climate change.
+To combat this, drone cameras have supported scientists to distinguish between drought stress & fungus in oaks.
 This allowed a predictive model to identify symptoms and detect sick oaks 12 days before visual symptoms appear.

 The Guardian wrote that a study has identified where wind is most reliable for generating power.
 The article says that roughly 6.5% of the world’s electricity is generated by wind, which could rise to more than a third by 2050.

-Positive News Roundup - Friday, 19th April
+Positive News Round up — Friday, 19th April

 brown tree branch on water